 Battery Check Key - The Battery Check key is a non-opening key that is designed to check the battery voltage in the lock.
 If the lock has 5.0 volts or more when the battery check key is used, the lock light will display one green light.
 If the lock has less than 5.0 volts, the lock will display one red light.
-This means you must replace the batteries within the lock.
-Note: never mix old batteries with new batteries.
+This means you must replace the battery within the lock.
 The Battery Check key never expires.
 It can be used on any lock on the property.

-Common Access Locks - A common access lock will be used for areas within your property that all residents need access, such as the pool, laundry room, or garage.
+Common Access Locks - A common access lock will be used for areas within your property that all residents need access such as the pool, laundry room, or garage.